 The most common method for PAH analysis is GC-MS, gas chromatography and mass spectrometry.
-Other methods can be used provided they can accurately distinguish the required PAH types and have a detection limit of 1 mg/kg or less.
-There is no standard method for this test, laboratories that are UKAS accredited for PAH analysis must be used.
+Other methods can be used provided they can accurately distinguish the required PAH types and have a detection limit of 1 mg/kg or less and meet the requirement that any benzo[a]pyrene determination shall meet the current limits for precision (%RSD) and bias (%) laid out in in the current version of the Environment Agency publication 'MCERTS standard for laboratories undertaking chemical testing of soil'.

+Laboratories that are UKAS accredited for PAH analysis, and can meet the precision requirement and method detection limit given above, shall be used.